-Cookies can be 'first-party' or 'third-party' depending on the domain that sets them.
+Cookies can be "first-party" or "third-party" depending on the domain that sets them.

-First-party and third-party cookies can be either 'session' or 'persistent' cookies depending on their duration, and our website uses both persistent and session cookies.
+First-party and third-party cookies can be either "session" or "persistent" cookies depending on their duration, and our website uses both persistent and session cookies.

 - Session Cookies.
 These cookies are temporary cookies that remain on your computer or device until you leave our website.
 They allow our website to link your actions during a browser session.
-We may use these for a variety of purposes such as remembering what you clicked on, or the previous page visited.
+We may use these for a variety of purposes such as remembering what you clicked on, or the previous page you visited.
 A session starts when a user opens a browser window and ends when the browser window is closed, following which all session cookies expire and are deleted;

 We use the following types of cookies for the purposes set out below:

 These cookies allow our Services to remember choices you make when you use them, such as remembering your Member station preferences and remembering your account details.
-The purpose of these cookies is to provide you with a more personal experience and to avoid you having to re-enter your preferences every time you visit the NPR Services.
+The purpose of these cookies is to provide you with a more personal experience and to prevent you from having to re-enter your preferences every time you visit the NPR Services.